 This, too, is an inevitability of “progress”.

 On Substack, AI Enthusiasts (or “Boosters”) are the first to tell you that using Generative AI to “assist” their writing is an Armstrongian step towards embracing innovation.
-As a result, they’re publishing something unlike traditional writing, producing something new.
+As a result, they’re publishing something unlike traditional writing.
+They’re producing something new.
 For lack of a better term, they are “post-writing”, reaping the benefits of being considered alongside “traditional” writers.

 The success of the most powerful technology of our time is measured by how convincing it’s able to be.
+Deception is a core principle of its value and its maintenance.

 Because copyright today covers virtually every sort of human expression – including blogposts, photographs, forum posts, scraps of software code, and government documents – it would be impossible to train today’s leading AI models without using copyrighted materials.12